 In Portugal, we saw clothes hanging out from windows on clotheslines, in Kotor we see them hanging out on shutters …👚

 Going out for a stroll in the evening was peaceful.
-You are just barely illuminated by the old lanterns lights that guide you through the small alleyways.
+You are just barely illuminated by the old lanterns that guide you through the small alleyways.

 A cat is a man’s best friend in Kotor.

 So if you are not a cat lover don’t come to this old town.
 Well, that isn’t really true.
 There are a lot of cats but they don’t seem to bother anyone unless you want them to come to you.
 They are stray cats but locals and tourists feed them so they are nice and healthy.
 We were told that many years ago sailors came to this town and cats would come off the boats with them.
 Many of the cats would end up staying.
 The locals also noticed that by keeping the cats here it got rid of the rodents.
-So for many reasons the cats have partial ownership in this little town so you need to respect them. 😺
+So for many reasons, the cats have partial ownership in this little town so you need to respect them. 😺

 Even from within the walls you are never very far away from those imposing mountains.
 You just need to raise your head and you will eventually see them looking down at you over the walls.

-Here’s a few of our recommendations for going out –
+Here are a few of our recommendations for going out –

 Below, Bernard is having a beer at a quaint little pub that has great decor, yummy pub food & local craft beers.
 Paparon